Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule Host-Guest Systems: Results

 Determining the reliability and confidence of any MLIP prediction relies on being able to calculate uncertainties for directly predicted quantities, as well as for quantities derived from such predictions.
 Various methodologies have been proposed for quantifying uncertainties in MLIP predictions of energies and forces~\cite{zhu2023fast, heid2024spatially, venturi2020bayesian, musil2019fast, imbalzano2021uncertainty, kellner2024uncertainty, schran2020committee, jinnouchi2019fly}, and for propagating these uncertainties to static observables~\cite{imbalzano2021uncertainty, kellner2024uncertainty,bauer2024roadmap}.
 Quantifying uncertainties in dynamical (time-dependent) observables is also critical in the context where anharmonic vibrational couplings, vibrational lifetimes, and transport coefficients are derived from molecular dynamics simulations~\cite{Kubo1957}.
 In these simulations, the time-evolved atomic motion is governed by forces derived from the MLIP's potential energy surface.
 Errors in force predictions, especially for underrepresented or rare atomic configurations in the training dataset, will propagate to these observables.
 Therefore, we use our committee model to propagate uncertainties in MLIP predictions to the harmonic phonon frequencies and anharmonic vibrational density of states (VDOS), as discussed below.

-Employing the MACE MLIP-committee model, we first calculate the committee uncertainty for $\Gamma$-point harmonic phonon frequencies according to Appendix~\ref{App:uncertainity_estimation}.
+Employing the MACE MLIP-committee model, we first calculate the committee uncertainty for $\Gamma$-point harmonic phonon frequencies as detailed in Methods.
 In Figure~\ref{fig:PhononError_Propagation}~(a), we show the distribution of relative errors between committee predictions and reference DFT calculations for the phonon spectrum.
 Overall, we conclude that the propagated uncertainty shows a good prediction capability of the real error across the whole frequency range.
 The strong correlation between the uncertainty and the real error suggests that committee uncertainty can serve as a reliable measure of error, especially when computing the true error is computationally expensive.
 The largest uncertainties appear in the region between 600 and 1000 cm$^{-1}$.
-This region is dominated by modes that involve the in-plane and out-of-plane deformations of the fused benzene rings, as well as the in-plane and out-of-plane bending of CH groups (see Fig~\ref{fig:SI_Naphtalene_Phonons}).
+This region is dominated by modes that involve the in-plane and out-of-plane deformations of the fused benzene rings, as well as the in-plane and out-of-plane bending of CH groups (see Supplementary Fig.~6).~As shown in Supplementary Fig.~7, sampling the displacements along these high-uncertainty modes in a committee-based active-learning procedure substantially improves both the predictive accuracy and uncertainty estimations of the corresponding normal modes, without the need for brute-force molecular dynamics.
 We do not observe instances of the uncertainty underestimating the real error for this model.